 “Wearing scuba equipment on land is really heavy, but when I breathed underwater for the first time, I was awakened to a life and world I never knew existed.
 Everything became silent all around me, even the voices in my head and every single one of my senses was tantalized by my surroundings.
 I remember looking at my instructor and thinking to myself, ‘I can do your job.
 I want to travel the world as a scuba diving instructor.’
 And that is exactly what I did!
 The Ocean, diving, exploration became my life.
 I left home to explore for a few weeks and did not return for four years.
 I worked as a dive instructor, journalist and photographer before the internet existed.
 The only way I received letters was by going to the Postal Restante in each country.
 Technology has changed everything now, but those were amazing years in which I grew and developed into the woman I am today.”

 The freedom of scuba diving, the Ocean and traveling had such a profound impact on Annie because of what she experienced during her youth.
 Although she was educationally advanced, graduating as the Valedictorian of her high school, she grew up dealing with many of life’s challenges.
-Annie does not consider herself a survivor, she considers herself an inspiration.
-Because of her exposure to the darker side of life, she walks with compassion and empathy.
-Annie looks back at the challenges she faced in life as character building experiences and is grateful for the love that has grown from a deeper understanding and meaning in life.
+Annie walks with compassion and empathy looking back at the challenges she faced in life as character building experiences and is grateful for the love that has grown from a deeper understanding and meaning in life.

 Ten years ago, Annie changed her life.
 The Ocean continued to be a part of her soul.
 She decided to resign from her job, sold her car, bought underwater camera housings and went to document and travel the world, this time as an underwater photographer and cinematographer.
 She explored the world for five years with camera in hand, and never looked back.
 Her favorite memories include living and working in Galapagos, Indonesia and Papua New Guinea.
 Subsequent to five years of working and traveling around the world working in the production industry and recreational dive industry, a large format film company hired her to be the Underwater Director of Cinematography on a series of ten large format, IMAX® movies.
 After working for the company for 1.5 years, the company lost their funding.
 Annie became an entrepreneur and Dive Into Your Imagination was born.